Maharshi Spoilers: These Dialogues From The Mahesh Babu Movie Will Surely Give You Goosebumps!

 Success Is Not A Destination..It Is A Journey

-This is one of the most inspiring dialogues of the film.
+This is one of the most inspiring dialogues from the film.
 This dialogue which the character Rishi says about the ideal definition of success, gives a true meaning to the title as well as journey of the character Rishi.

 About The Farmers

-In Marashi, the character says "Okka Aadabidda Yedisthe Intiki Manchidhi Kaadantaru, Adhe Okke Raithu Yedhisthu Deshaniki Manchidhi Kaadhu".
-This rightly sums up the plight of the farmer, which means in English that while a girl child's tears are considered to be bad for a family, the farmers tears are considered to be bad for the nation.
+In Maharshi, the character says "Okka Aadabidda Yedisthe Intiki Manchidhi Kaadantaru, Adhe Okke Raithu Yedhisthu Deshaniki Manchidhi Kaadhu".
+This rightly sums up the plight of the farmer, which means in English that while a girl child's tears are considered to be bad for a family, the farmers' tears are considered to be bad for the nation.

 Farmers Deserve Respect

 Yet another dialogue from Maharshi that speaks for the farmers and what they really deserve.
-When the character says "Farmers don't deserve our sympathy but farmers deserve our respect", it makes you think about the real fighters of our society.
+When the character says "Farmers don't need our sympathy but farmers deserve our respect", it makes you think about the farmers, who deserve all the respect and applauses.

 Manam Success Aithe..Maname Definition Gi Maripotham